 - Additional Reading

-A medium-sized to large tree, Celtis occidentalis, occasionally growing to 118 ft (36 m).
-The hackberry tree (see illustration) occurs in the eastern half of the United States, except the extreme south, and has corky or warty bark; alternate, long-pointed serrate leaves that are unequal at the base; and a small drupaceous fruit with thin, sweet, edible flesh.
+A medium-sized to large tree, Celtis occidentalis.
+The hackberry tree (Celtis occidentalis; see illustration), also known as the common hackberry, is a member of the order Rosales and occurs in the eastern half of the United States, except the extreme south.
+Occasionally reaching heights of 36 m (118 ft), the hackberry tree has corky or warty bark; alternate, long-pointed serrate leaves that are unequal at the base; and a small drupaceous fruit with thin, sweet, edible flesh.
 The pith of the twigs is chambered.
 The wood is used for furniture, boxes, and baskets.
 The hackberry is a shade tree and is also used for shelterbelts (windbreaks), which are barriers of trees to reduce erosion and provide shelter from wind and storm activity.
-The Janka hardness for hackberry is 880 lb-force (399 kg-force); its density is 38 lb/ft3 (609 kg/m3).
+The Janka hardness for hackberry is 399 kg-force (880 lb-force); its density is 609 kg/m3 (38 lb/ft3).
 Sugarberry (C. laevigata) is similar to hackberry.
 It grows in the southeastern United States and has narrower leaves with entire margins and smaller fruit.
 It is used for furniture, boxes, and baskets; shelterbelts; and shade.
-See also: Forest and forestry; Tree
+In addition, other species of trees belonging to the genus Celtis are often termed hackberries, including the European or Mediterranean hackberry (C. australis) and the Chinese or Japanese hackberry (C. sinensis).
+See also: Forest; Forestry; Rosales; Tree

 The content above is only an excerpt.